svg/svgo/docs/how-it-works/en.md

 ## Intro
 So, as [mentioned earlier](https://github.com/svg/svgo#what-it-can-do), SVGO has a plugin-based architecture and almost every optimization is a separate plugin.

-Plugins can delete and modify SVG elements, collapse contents, move attributes and do any other actions you want.
+Plugins can remove and modify SVG elements, collapse contents, move attributes and do any other actions you want.

 ## How it works
 ### 1. config